nitaybz/homebridge-electra-smart/README.md

 Since HomeKit only have one control for swing, you can choose which swing type you would like HomeKit to control: vertical, horizontal or both (default).

 ### Issues & Debug

+#### I can't control the device, it always goes to previous state

+Check the internet connection and that you can control the device from Electra Smart app.
+If that doesn't help, turn on debug logs in the plugin settings and look for errors.

+#### Log error shows "intruder lockout"

+Electra detected that the plugin is spamming the api and consider it as intruder.
+To fix this issue immediately you can refresh the token and imei by deleting them in the config UI and clicking on the button to fetch them back.
+You can potentially prevent this error by setting polling interval to a very high number or 0.

+#### others

 If you experience any issues with the plugins please refer to the [Issues](https://github.com/nitaybz/homebridge-electra-smart/issues) tab <!-- or [electra-smart Discord channel](https://discord.gg/yguuVAX) --> and check if your issue is already described there, if it doesn't, please create a new issue with as much detailed information as you can give (logs are crucial).<br>

 if you want to even speed up the process, you can add `"debug": true` to your config, which will give me more details on the logs and speed up fixing the issue.